Skip to content

 Flink statements have dependencies, so it is important to use shift_left to manage those dependencies:

-• Run after new table are created
+• Run after new tables are created

 shift_left table build-inventory